Tuks-ICMM/Pharmacogenetic-Analysis-Pipeline/docs/01-documentation/00-index.md

 ## Goals

-The underlying goal behind this workflow is to establish and provide a stable platform on which to iterate over pharmacogenetics analysis techniques in an easy-to-reference and easy-to-expand framework.
-Our goal with this research is to bring stability and direction to the development of standardised testing in the field of personalized medicine.
-For this reason, a workflow/pipeline is best given the requirement to freeze analyses in a set of finite, edscribable, immutable steps which lends itself strongly to reproducible results.
+The underlying goal behind this workflow is to establish and provide a stable platform on which to iterate over Pharmacogenetics analysis techniques in an easy-to-reference and easy-to-expand framework.
+Our goal with this research is to bring stability and direction to the development of standardized testing in the field of personalized medicine.
+For this reason, a workflow/pipeline is best given the requirement to freeze analyses in a set of finite, immutable steps which lends itself strongly to reproducible results.

 <!--
 ## Reference Genomes